Though we’re no longer the main hub to help students get ESLP on campuses, you can still start ESLP at your campus with resources below.

 Students work with faculty to research and take action on sustainability projects for their campus or community.

-For schools without an institutionalized version of ESLP, motivated students under their professor supervisor will do research for academic credit.
+For schools without an institutionalized version of ESLP, students work with professor research for academic credit.
 These projects range from analyzing landscaping water use on a campus, to actively greening a department.
 The positive outcomes of the research and the new connection with the faculty can be a catalyst for institutionalizing ESLP at that campus.

 CA Student ESLPs